awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cw-alarm.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `DatapointsToAlarm`  <a name="cfn-cloudwatch-alarm-datapointstoalarm"></a>
 The number of datapoints that must be breaching to trigger the alarm\.
 This is used only if you are setting an "M out of N" alarm\.
-In that case, this value is the M\.
+In that case, this value is the M, and the value that you set for `EvaluationPeriods` is the N value\.
 For more information, see [Evaluating an Alarm](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html#alarm-evaluation) in the *Amazon CloudWatch User Guide*\.
-If you omit this parameter, the default value is that of `EvaluationPeriods` (sets an "N consecutive" alarm)\.
+If you omit this parameter, CloudWatch uses the same value here that you set for `EvaluationPeriods`, and the alarm goes to alarm state if that many consecutive periods are breaching\.
 *Required*: No
 *Type*: Integer
 *Minimum*: `1`
-*Maximum*: `EvaluationPeriods`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Dimensions`  <a name="cfn-cloudwatch-alarms-dimension"></a>